presents

 - non surgical treatment:

-- some european authors advocate non operative treatment for these injuries, noting that the frx is incomplete and results
+- some advocate non operative treatment for these injuries, noting that the frx is incomplete and

-- the problem with this approach is that these fractures are often very painful, and that cannulated screw fixation
+- however, these fractures are often painful, and that cannulated screw fixation offers substantial and

 - surgical treatment of garden I: